-Mesoamerican calendars Stelae 12 and 13 from Monte Alban, provisionally dated to 500-400 BCE, showing what is thought to be one of the earliest calendric representations in Mesoamerica. [ 1 ] Mesoamerican calendars are the calendrical systems devised and used by the pre-Columbian cultures of Mesoamerica .
-In addition to the basic function of a calendar—defining and organizing periods of time in a way that allows events to be fixed, ordered and noted relative to each other and some absolute progression—Mesoamerican calendars were also used in religious observances and social rituals, such as for divination .
+We show two types of stats:1.
+Mesoamerican calendars.
+Stelae 12 and 13 from Monte Alban, provisionally dated to 500-400 BCE, showing what is thought to be one of the earliest calendric representations in Mesoamerica.
+Mesoamerican calendars are the calendrical systems devised and used by the pre-Columbian cultures of Mesoamerica.